Spectral chaos bounds from scaling theory of maximally efficient quantum-dynamical scrambling: Scaling theory of the spectral form factor

-\emph{Interpretation of the scaling parameter.}---Our scaling assumption reduces the matrix-generated scrambling dynamics to a single dynamical scaling parameter $a$.
-In terms of this parameter, the ensemble \eqref{eq:PoissonKernel} interpolates between action by the identity ($U=\openone)$ at $a=1$ and the random unitary matrix $U=V$ at $a=0$, i.e., the static ergodic endpoint defined by the circular unitary ensemble (CUE) of random-matrix theory (RMT).
-For intermediate time, we can equate $a=N^{-1} \overline{\mathrm{tr}\,U}$, to characterize the motion of the center of mass of the eigenvalues $\lambda_n\equiv\exp(i\phi_n)$, capturing their expansion on the unit circle as ergodicity is established.
+Our scaling assumption reduces the matrix-generated scrambling dynamics to a single dynamical scaling parameter $a$.
+In terms of this parameter, the ensemble \eqref{eq:PoissonKernel} interpolates between action by the identity ($U=\openone)$ at $a=1$ and the random unitary matrix $U=V$ at $a=0$, i.e., the static ergodic endpoint defined by the CUE.
+For intermediate time, we can equate $a=N^{-1} \overline{\mathrm{tr}\,U}$, with the overline representing an ensemble average of the dynamics, to characterize the motion of the center of mass of the eigenvalues $\lambda_n\equiv\exp(i\phi_n)$, capturing their expansion on the unit circle as ergodicity is established.
 This center-of-mass motion is illustrated in an individual realization $U(t)$ in Fig.~\ref{fig:cloud}.
-The cloud of eigenvalues, initially centered at unity, begins to disperse around the unit circle, such that $N^{-1} \mathrm{tr}\,U$ performs a stochastic trajectory towards the origin---the RMT result---where the center of mass of the eigenvalues is zero.
+The cloud of eigenvalues, initially centered at unity, begins to disperse around the unit circle such that $N^{-1} \mathrm{tr}\,U$ performs a stochastic trajectory towards the origin---the RMT result---where the center of mass of the eigenvalues is zero.

+This motion is tied to a specific scaling of the density of states, which we will have to take into account in the application of the theory.
+The mean density of eigenvalues $\lambda_l\equiv\exp(i\phi_l)$ of the unitary time-evolution operator $U$ can be obtained by first expressing it in terms of the moments $A_n=N^{-1}\overline{\mathrm{tr}\,U^n}$, whereby

+In the scaling theory, $A_n = a^n$ follows directly by expanding Eq.~\eqref{eq:PoissonKernel} into a geometric series, and using the CUE average $\overline{V^m} =\delta_{0m}\openone$.
+The first term